High-Flyers/Ortofotomap/README.md

 1. Currently, the recording function works only in Mode: Resolution=(1332, 990), FPS=120.05.
 2. When stopping the recording, streaming also stops, and the program needs to be restarted to resume the live camera feed.
-3.  ecordings are saved in the MJPEG format; however, they play back at high speed, making it difficult to interpret the data.
+3. Recordings are saved in the MJPEG format; however, they play back at high speed, making it difficult to interpret the data.

 ### Other content: